Beautiful Boy (2018 film)

-Beautiful Boy is a 2018 American biographical drama film directed by Felix van Groeningen, in his English-language feature debut.
-The screenplay, written by Luke Davies and van Groeningen, is based on the memoirs Beautiful Boy: A Father's Journey Through His Son's Addiction by David Sheff and Tweak: Growing Up on Methamphetamines by Nic Sheff.
-The film stars Steve Carell, Timothée Chalamet, Maura Tierney, and Amy Ryan, and deals with a father-son relationship increasingly strained by the latter's drug addiction.
+Beautiful Boy is a 2018 American biographical drama film directed by Felix van Groeningen from a screenplay by Luke Davies and Van Groeningen and based on the 2008 memoirs Beautiful Boy: A Father's Journey Through His Son's Addiction by David Sheff and Tweak: Growing Up on Methamphetamines by Nic Sheff.
+It stars Steve Carell, Timothée Chalamet, Maura Tierney, and Amy Ryan.
+In the film, the father-son relationship between David Sheff (Carell) and Nic Sheff (Chalamet) becomes increasingly strained by the latter's drug addiction.

-Beautiful Boy had its world premiere at the Toronto International Film Festival on September 7, 2018, and was theatrically released in the United States on October 12, 2018, by Amazon Studios.
-The film was a box-office disappointment, grossing $16 million on a $25 million budget.
+Beautiful Boy is Van Groeningen's English-language feature debut.
+The film had its world premiere at the Toronto International Film Festival on September 7, 2018, and was theatrically released in the United States on October 12, 2018, by Amazon Studios.
+It was a box-office disappointment, grossing $16 million on a $25 million budget.
 However, it received generally positive reviews from critics, who praised the performances of Carell and Chalamet.
-For his work, Chalamet earned nominations at the Golden Globes, Screen Actors Guild Awards, BAFTA Awards and Critics’ Choice Awards, among others.
+For his work, Chalamet earned nominations at the Golden Globes, Screen Actors Guild Awards, BAFTA Awards and Critics' Choice Awards, among others.

 Plot

-New York Times writer David Sheff’s teenage son Nicolas "Nic" Sheff goes missing, reappearing in their home two days later.
+New York Times writer David Sheff's teenage son Nicolas "Nic" Sheff goes missing, reappearing in their home two days later.
 Seeing obvious signs of drug use, David takes Nic to a rehab clinic.
 Progress is made, and Nic transfers to a halfway house, with the agreement of Nic's doctors.
-Days later, Nic disappears, and David finds him in the streets.
+Days later, Nic disappears, and David finds him homeless in the streets.